 Use your healthcare knowledge to conduct research, effectively lead organizations, or tackle legislative issues.
 Take the first step now by contacting health administration PhD programs in Tennessee.

 Tennessee has had particular difficulty with healthcare insurance reform.
-For that reason, the governor created the 3 Star Healthy Project (The Tennesseean, 2016).
+For that reason, the governor created the 3 Star Healthy Project.
 This project is a healthcare legislative task force that is considering proposals for healthcare insurance projects in Tennessee, due to the failure of Insure Tennessee.

 With a PhD healthcare management in Tennessee, you may be ready to listen to residents and keep their concerns in mind.
-A recent survey found that the cost of healthcare is the third biggest issue for Tennessee voters (Columbia Daily Herald, 2016).
+A recent survey found that the cost of healthcare is the third biggest issue for Tennessee voters.
 This type of research can help you prioritize legislation, executive tasks, and further research.

 Are There Online PhD Programs in Healthcare Administration in Tennessee?

 Before setting your heart on a specific doctor of health care administration Tennessee program, spend some time analyzing the admissions requirements for different schools.
 Some programs, particularly those with higher credit requirements, may accept Bachelor’s degree graduates who do not have experience in healthcare or management.
 However, accelerated, hybrid, and online programs may require a relevant undergraduate degree and work experience.